907

 As I looked around I was taken in by the sheer beauty of the scenery.
 To the east you could see the sea waves splashing against the rocks and an endless numbers of seagulls always looking for food.

 To the north was a beautiful view of Bray Head and the Cliff Walk which always had a steady stream of walkers in all weathers.
-In 1856, Isambard Kingdom Brunel, the world-famous British civil engineer, was responsible for the building of the train line between Bray and Greystones.

 The original route had the train line running parallel to the now Cliff Walk, where many workmen lost their lives due to the treacherous working conditions.
 Brunel decided to drill through Bray Head as an alternative route which is still used to this day almost a century and a half later.
 The line is known as Brunel’s Folly due to the high cost of maintenance due to landslides.